HemaX10/Amazon-Today-s-Deal/README.md

 ## 👤 About the Developer
 Ibrahim Ayman- Passionate about web scraping, data extraction, and automation.
-Connect with me on [LinkedIn](www.linkedin.com/in/ibrahimayman10)
+Connect with me on [LinkedIn] www.linkedin.com/in/ibrahimayman10

 ---